Morena moves to block judicial oversight of reforms in “clear authoritarian sign”

 Juan Zavala, General Secretary of the opposition party Movimiento Ciudadano, condemned the move.
 Speaking to The Mexico Brief, he said that the move “is a clear authoritarian sign from the new government…that takes Mexico back 15 years in terms of human rights.”

-Earlier in the week, Senate Majority Leader Ricardo Monreal claims this change is needed to protect the legislative process.
+Earlier in the week, former Senate Majority Leader and current Deputy Ricardo Monreal claimed the change is needed to protect the legislative process.
 But not everyone in Morena or its coalition seems to have been fully briefed.
 The Green Party’s leader denounced the reform on social media, only for the party’s executive committee to reverse course and support it.

 In another volte-face, Morena Senator Adán Augusto, a key AMLO ally and primary mover of the bill, was forced to drop one of its most controversial elements.
 His first draft would have scrapped Mexico’s international human rights commitments by removing the legal control of conventionality.
 Getting rid of this would have pulled Mexico out of the Inter-American Human Rights System.